kvpmx/web-crawler/README.md

 # 🕷️ Web Crawler

-The project focuses on crawling the website [Books to Scrape](http://books.toscrape.com/), a sandbox site created specifically for practicing web scraping.
+A Ruby-based web scraper for collecting structured book data from [Books to Scrape](http://books.toscrape.com/) — a sandbox site designed for practicing web scraping techniques.
-This makes it a safe and legal choice for experimentation.
-The purpose of the crawler is to collect structured data about books and store it in a convenient format for later analysis.

-The crawler begins at the homepage and retrieves all the data about available books.
-From every catalogue page, links to individual book detail pages are collected.
-On each detail page, the crawler extracts comprehensive information such as the book title, description, price, availability, rating etc.
-Additionally, the URL of the book’s page and the cover image link are gathered.
-An optional step is downloading the images themselves into a local folder.

-All collected data is stored in a CSV file.
-Each row corresponds to a single book.
-This ensures that the dataset is complete and ready for analysis or integration into other tools.
+## How It Works

+The crawler begins at the homepage and works through the catalogue page by page.
+On each listing page, it collects links to individual book detail pages, then hands those links off to a pool of worker threads for parallel processing.
+Each thread navigates to a book's detail page and extracts the title, description, price, stock availability, category, and a table of additional product information such as UPC, tax, and review count.
+The cover image is downloaded and saved into a category-based folder structure under the `media/` directory.

+Once a listing page is fully processed, the crawler looks for a "next" pagination link.
+If one exists, it moves on and repeats the process; otherwise, parsing is complete.
+All collected items are then exported to the configured output formats — CSV, JSON, and individual YAML files grouped by category — and optionally persisted to a SQLite or MongoDB database.
+Finally, the output folder is bundled into a timestamped ZIP archive for convenient storage or transfer.